Shahabed/Data-Analysis-ML/Data mining of FAERS/README.md

 # 3. Pre-classification analysis
 Before going through the classification process, it is desirable to analyze the result that obtained from the association between FEARS and screening databases.
 For that purpose, the ` Pre-classification analysis` algorithm is designed.
+The first function, `ranking_adrs` is defined to explore the ranking between the reported ADRs effect.
+Another important function is `ADRs_drug_association`, where a representation of the association between ADRs and corresponding drugs is computed.
+There is a need to create a table with unique drugs which are similarly matched.
+This can be done by using the function ` unique_drug_matching`.
+We might want to find a drug matching between two databases for a specific ADR.
+The function `drug_related_to_one_Adrs` is designed to handle exactly that calculation.
+A function for finding the compound drugs with the same ADRs is developed as `compound_drugs_with_same_ADR`.
+Finally, for the ranking between the compound drugs, the `ranking_compond_drugs` is proposed.